fastrgv/AdaVenture/README.md

 ## AdaVenture Game Features
 * When looking closely at a pickable object, a hand will appear indicating that a click will pick up the object.
 When holding an object, another click will drop it at the current location.
 Only one object at a time may be carried.

 * Works on PCs or laptops running Windows, OSX or GNU/Linux.
 And if GNAT is installed you can build it yourself!
 But first try the delivered binaries.

 * Windows, GNU/Linux and OSX binaries provided, as well as full source.

 * Note that both 32 and 64 bit builds for Windows are delivered.

 * Laptop friendly controls;  supports Mac Retina displays in high DPI mode.

-* For developers, serves as a great example of modern OpenGL programming in Ada or C++ using GLSL 330, shaders, uniforms and Freetype fonts.
-* The Ada bindings to OpenGL & SDL2 in this app are usable as a standalone library for most any modern Ada graphics project.
-* Currenly, the game has four levels.
+* The game has four levels.
 One fairly easy campaign in Sparta, with a more difficult variant due to thick dark fog.
+These are the top two.
 Similarly, there is a tricky campaign in Crete, and an even more difficult dark variant.
-There is no reset capability...you must replay from the beginning if you die.
+These are the bottom two, showing Minotaurs.
 You select the desired campaign at the beginning of the game.
+You can save the current game by using the v-key.
+This allows resumption later.
+You must replay from the beginning if you die before saving.
+Saving the game state is a relatively new feature, so bugs are possible.

 * To change the appearance of the avatar, simply download your favorite MineCraft Skin, rename it to "skin.png" and put it into the ./data/ directory.
 You should probably backup the current skin before you do this, in case of trouble.
 See http://www.minecraftskins.net/.
 See also ./data/avatars/ for a small selection.

+* For developers, serves as a great example of modern OpenGL programming in Ada or C++ using GLSL 330, shaders, uniforms and Freetype fonts.

+* The Ada bindings to OpenGL & SDL2 in this app are usable as a standalone library for most any modern Ada graphics project.